sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording-advanced.md

     }

     try {
-        // If the recording playback strategy is "URL", return a signed URL to access the recording directly from S3 const recordingUrl = await recordingService.getRecordingUrl(recordingName); // (3)! res.json({ recordingUrl });
+        // If the recording playback strategy is "S3", return a signed URL to access the recording directly from S3 const recordingUrl = await recordingService.getRecordingUrl(recordingName); // (3)! res.json({ recordingUrl });
     } catch (error) {